 Salad Rocket (Annual): Milder flavour, larger leaves, faster-growing, less hardy

-Wild Rocket (Perennial): Stronger peppery flavour, smaller serrated leaves, slower-growing, very hardy, longer-lasting
+Wild Rocket (Perennial): Stronger peppery flavour, smaller serrated leaves, slower-growing, very hardy, longer-lasting.
+The RHS suggests wild rocket as the more bolt-resistant choice for summer, when salad rocket runs to seed in the heat

 When to Sow Rocket